 The problem of daily stress, usually leads to the development of free radicals in our organism (ultimately associated with a number of chronic and very serious diseases).

-During metabolizing food, free radicals created in organism (converted to valuable energy) by producing oxygen.
+During metabolizing food, free radicals are created in organism (converted to valuable energy) by producing oxygen.

 The antioxidant activity of Vitamin P in a person’s diet provides a shield to organism from serious diseases such as cancer, diabetes, obesity, cardiovascular disease, brain damage, impaired cognitive ability and hypertension.

 Some even claim that regular consumption of flavonoids (as part of a balanced diet) may reduce the risk of developing autoimmune diseases and other chronic diseases of the organism.

 Foods I should learn to include in my diet